parisd1992/FirstAdventure/README.md

 As this is an education exercise, these improvements are beyond the scope of this project.

 # Next Steps

+## Engine and Implementation Separatation.

+The engine and implementation share the same codebase.

+It would be exciting to package the engine as a separate product.

+Users could easily make their own adventure games and explore the depths of their imagination.

+See the section "Entity Initialisation and Memory Management" below for more details.

 ## Tests